Sync MySQL records to Salesforce in batches recipe

 This step updates or inserts records in batches in Salesforce if there is a new or updated record in the MySQL table.
 Specifically, it upserts Contact records from MySQL into Salesforce.

-Your MySQL and Salesforce recipe is ready to test and implement.
+Your Sync MySQL records to Salesforce in batches recipe is ready to test and implement.

 Example recipe configuration.